 Squarespace has different pricing plans for websites and online stores.

-Pricing for their Personal website plan starts at $23/month, or $16/month if you pay for the year in advance.
-For the Business plan, pricing starts at $33/month, or $23/month billed annually.
+Pricing for their Personal website plan starts at $23 per month or $16 per month if you pay for the year in advance.
+For the Business plan, pricing starts at $33 per month, or $23 per month billed annually.

-Whereas pricing for online stores starts from $27/month and up to $49/month.
+Whereas pricing for online stores starts from $27 per month and up to $49 per month.

-Often users end up switching from Squarespace to WordPress to minimize their expenses and add more features on their websites.
+Often, users end up switching from Squarespace to WordPress to minimize their expenses and add more features to their websites.

 11. Ghost

 Ghost is a minimalist blogging platform with features entirely focused on writing blog posts, sending newsletters, and offering memberships.
-Started in 2013, Ghost is available as a hosted platform and as a software that you can install / host yourself.
+Ghost started in 2013, and is available as a hosted platform and as software that you can install/host yourself.
 We’ll take a look at both options.

 Pros